random-musings/NeighboorHoodMap/readme.txt

 * << and >> scroll through the list of restaurants
 * The --> and <-- buttons will move the business list to the left or right side of the screen.
 * The business name in the list is clickable it will bring up the restaurants yelp window.

+MVVM
+knockout Model is kept in the class YelpResultsView. the data retreived from yelp is help int he YelpData class in the  businesses array. the YelpResultsView is loaded/unloaded according to the actions taken by the user.
+The YelpData businesses array never changes once data has been downloaded from Yelp.

+Additional Notes
+in order to display the "Deals" functionality I have manually added yelp restaurants with  deals.